kahlai/java-micro-experiment/README.md

 ```

-2. Inspect and see the size of the sample app images
+2. Inspect and see the size of the sample app images.
+The output show that by using native compilation it reduce size from 204MB to 77.4MB thanks for GraalVM/Mandrel native compilation.
 ```
 docker images | grep sample-app
 ```